HISKP-LQCD/sLapH-projection-NG/doc/Manual.md

 matter that much.

-Instead of using a Mathematica Notebook one uses a Wolfram Language script like the one found in `Wolfram_Language/driver`.
+Instead of using a Mathematica Notebook one uses a Wolfram Language script like the one found in `SRC/analytic_projection/driver`.
 This then calls the library functions that need.
 It takes command line arguments specifying the total momentum and the irrep.
-Using the `make-projection-jobs` script one generates an array of SLURM job scripts that each generate the projection coefficients for a single irrep.
-These jobs are then submitted.
+Using the `SRC/jobscript_generator/make-projection-jobs` script one generates an array of SLURM job scripts in `WORK/jobscripts` that each generate the projection coefficients for a single irrep.
+These jobs are then submitted to SLURM with `SRC` as the working directory.

 Using Mathematica 11.3 they take between an hour and around a day.
 With Mathematica 12 we face a severe performance regression and it is basically unusable.

-The projection coefficients will be a bunch of JSON files in `Wolfram_Language`.
+The projection coefficients will be a bunch of JSON files in `WORK/prescriptions`.

 ## Projecting numerical data

+Numeric projection needs the HDF5 files from the contraction code.
+These are to be placed into `WORK/correlators` and named like `C4cB_cnfg2552.h5`, just as the contraction code generates them.
+For the comparison to Markus Werner's data one needs the reference data for the same ensemble placed in `WORK/reference` in the form of TSV files like `rho_p2_B2_op8_gevp3.0.tsv`.

-For the numerical projection the code is prepared as a script in `R/number_crunching.R` and takes the same command line arguments.
-The job script generator creates files for that as well, so you can submit these jobs also.
+For the actual numerical projection the code is prepared as a script in `SRC/numeric_projection/number_crunching.R` and takes the same command line arguments.
+The job script generator creates files for that into `WORK/jobscripts` as well, so you can submit these jobs also.

+The projected data will be placed into `WORK/projected` and comparison plots are created into `WORK/comparison`.

 # Tests